WasabiRaptor/Starbecue/README.md

 The action wheel will also let you release any prey you have eaten, or select a specific prey to perform prey specific actions only available through this menu.

 In the bottom right you will have a HUD to show you the health of your current occupants, as well as the progress bar for any extra effects they are currently being subject to.
-This HUD will also allow you to quickly change the current digest effect for the selected location.
+This HUD will also allow you to quickly change the current digest effect for the selected location, as well as select prey to perform actions on them.

-# Prey Info
+# Being Prey

 To be prey, one must have opted in to being prey for the relevant vore type.
 One can also choose whether other characters must ask consent for the relevant actions.
 Eg: if you select Oral Vore prey, but don't require consent, you're allowing pred characters to attempt to eat you without asking.
 If consent is enabled, you will recieve a textbox prompt to confirm or deny requests, but you will still be able to attempt the action yourself freely.